siegebell/vsc-incremental-search/README.md

 # README: Incremental search for vscode

-This extension provides an incremental search mode, where you interactively provide a search term that advances each cursor and optionally expands the selection.
+This extension provides an incremental search mode that works with multiple cursors, where you interactively provide a search term that advances each cursor and optionally expands your selections.

 Upon entering incremental search mode (e.g. `ctrl+i` or `ctrl+u`), the text you type will construct a regular expression (or optionally a literal string) to use as a search term.
 All existing cursors will advance to select the next match.
-Pressing backspace will delete the last character of the regular expression.
+Pressing backspace will delete the last character of the search term.
 Editing the search term will retry the search from the previous point.
-Pressing search again will advance the search to the next match.
-Editing the buffer, manually changing the selection, or changing the editor focus will exit incremental searm mode.
+Initiating incremental search again will advance the search to the next match.
+Editing the document buffer, manually changing the selection, or changing the editor focus will exit incremental search mode.

+## Example Uses

+1. You have multiple cursors and want each one to select the next string: enter incremental search mode and type `".*?"`.
+2. You want to advance all cursors to just after the next comma: enter incremental search mode, type `,*`, and then press `right`.

+## Commands

 ### Status bar
 While in incremental search mode, the status bar will display the current search term and button-indicators to toggle regular expression matching and case sensitivity.
 If the regular expression is ill-formed, then it will appear red.
 If there is not match, then the search term will appear yellow.